Abdoe'lxarim MS: World War II and independence era

 Due to his level of organization, his rhetorical skills, and his reputation as a leader from the 1920s who had been interned, he became an important figure among the pro-independence forces in Sumatra and the main republican notable in Medan.
 He was promoted to the rank of Resident in Medan alongside Mangaradja Soeangkoepon and Luat Siregar.
 During this time, he held roles in various republican parties, being appointed deputy leader in Sumatra for the Indonesian National Party (PNI), building up the organization of the PRI/PESINDO (Socialist Youth) under Sarwono S. Soerardjo, and then defecting from the PNI and founding a local branch of the Communist Party in November 1945.
 This group did not at first have any connection with the Communist Party in Java; Abdoe'lxarim became the chairman, Luat Siregar became vice-chair and Nathar Zainuddin became an assistant at large.
 In his new role, Abdoe'lxarim often acted as an intermediary between the republican government in Java and the local youth militias; he believed in a broad coalition of leftist forces and allied himself with Tan Malaka, who had created his own party in Sumatra, and used the Indonesian red-and-white flag rather than the communist flag.

-After the end of the Indonesian National Revolution in 1949, he remained in Medan and was appointed as military advisor to Alexander Evert Kawilarang, security commander in North Sumatra; his son Nip Xarim became a military commander in the Indonesian National Armed Forces His role declined in the Communist Party and according to some sources he quit the party in 1952; certainly in early 1953 he was officially expelled from the party because of his "incorrect attitude".
-He died in 1960.
+After the end of the Indonesian National Revolution in 1949, he remained in Medan and was appointed as military advisor to Alexander Evert Kawilarang, security commander in North Sumatra; his son Nip Xarim became a military commander in the Indonesian National Armed Forces His role declined in the Communist Party, although he was detained for a time in the August 1951 mass arrests.
+According to some sources he quit the party in 1952; certainly in early 1953 he was officially expelled from the party because of his "incorrect attitude".
+He died on 25 November 1960.